mynamesleon/lpswipe/README.md

 It can be used as either a basic javascript function, or as a jQuery plugin (if jQuery is present on the page).
 All you have to do is specify the element(s), and the options, and lpswipe will handle all the cross-device events, including for windows phones, and touch-screen windows tablets and laptops.

-Why did I write lpswipe?
+Why lpswipe?
 -----------
-There are a lot of other touch libraries out there, and I experimented with using quite a few of them, and almost all of them have serious issues when multiple touches are used on an element.
-So I decided to write my own touch library that handles those issues.
+There are a lot of other touch libraries out there, and I experimented with using quite a few of them.
+Most don't handle touch events on windows phones or touchscreen windows tablets and laptops, and almost all of them have serious issues when multiple touches are used.
+I wrote lpswipe so that I had a touch library I could use which handles those issues.

 Multi-touch handling:
 -----------